dotnet/runtime/docs/design/coreclr/botr/memory-model.md

 ## Static constructors
 All side effects of static constructor execution must happen before accessing any member of the type.

-//TODO: is this a case when RunClassConstructor is called?

-## Exceptions
-//TODO: Synchronous, asynchronous, thread.abort.
-Anything to do with memory model?

 ## Hardware considerations
-Current CoreCLR and libraries implementation makes a few expectations about the hardware memory model.
-These conditions are present on all currently supported platforms and transparently passed to the user of the runtime.
+Currently supported implementations of CLR and system libraries make a few expectations about the hardware memory model.
+These conditions are present on all supported platforms and transparently passed to the user of the runtime.
 The future supported platforms will likely support these too as the large body of preexisting software will make it burdensome to break common assumptions.

 * Naturally aligned reads and writes with sizes up to the platform pointer size are atomic.
 That applies even for locations targeted by overlapping aligned reads and writes of different sizes.